-- 3. Students who believe that their board memberships demonstrate that they have the knowledge, understanding and / or skills, etc. that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - A student may apply to be included under the Profiling Fund Scheme on the basis of his administrative activities and submit a request to his institute for an attendance fee or for a board membership scholarship from the Profiling Fund Board.
-See also Article 14 of the Fontys Regulations on the Participation councils and degree programme committees.
+- 3. Students who believe that their board memberships demonstrate that they have the knowledge, understanding and / or skills, etc. that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - 4.
+Facilitation for board memberships is laid down in the Fontys Regulations on the Participation councils and degree programme committees, the Regulations on board membership grants and the Remuneration scheme for committees and steering groups.